Martin Luther King Jr.: Allegations of conspiracy

 In 1997, King's son Dexter Scott King met with Ray, and publicly supported Ray's efforts to obtain a new trial.

-Two years later, King's widow Coretta Scott King and the couple's children won a wrongful death claim against Loyd Jowers and "other unknown co-conspirators".
+Two years later, King's widow Coretta Scott King and the couple's children, represented by William F. Pepper, won a wrongful death claim against Loyd Jowers and "other unknown co-conspirators".
 Jowers claimed to have received $100,000 to arrange King's assassination.
-The jury of six whites and six blacks found in favor of the King family, finding Jowers to be complicit in a conspiracy against King and that government agencies were party to the assassination.
+The jury found Jowers to be complicit in a conspiracy and that government agencies were party to the assassination.

-William F. Pepper represented the King family in the trial.

-In 2000, the U.S. Department of Justice completed the investigation into Jowers' claims but did not find evidence to support allegations about conspiracy.
-The investigation report recommended no further investigation unless some new reliable facts are presented.
-A sister of Jowers admitted that he had fabricated the story so he could make $300,000 from selling the story, and she in turn corroborated his story in order to get some money to pay her income tax.
+In 2000, the U.S. Department of Justice completed the investigation into Jowers' claims but did not find evidence of conspiracy.
+The investigation report recommended no further investigation unless new reliable facts are presented.
+A sister of Jowers admitted that he had fabricated the story so he could make $300,000 from selling the story, and she corroborated his story to get money to pay her income tax.

-In 2002, The New York Times reported that a church minister, Ronald Denton Wilson, claimed his father, Henry Clay Wilson—not James Earl Ray—assassinated King.
+In 2002, The New York Times reported that a church minister, Ronald Denton Wilson, claimed his father, Henry Clay Wilson, assassinated King.
 He stated, "It wasn't a racist thing; he thought Martin Luther King was connected with communism, and he wanted to get him out of the way."
 Wilson provided no evidence to back up his claims.

-King researchers David Garrow and Gerald Posner disagreed with William F. Pepper's claims that the government killed King.
-In 2003, Pepper published a book about the long investigation and trial, as well as his representation of James Earl Ray in his bid for a trial, laying out the evidence and criticizing other accounts.
-King's friend and colleague, James Bevel, also disputed the argument that Ray acted alone, stating, "There is no way a ten-cent white boy could develop a plan to kill a million-dollar black man."
+King researchers David Garrow and Gerald Posner disagreed with Pepper's claims that the government killed King.
+In 2003, Pepper published a book about the investigation and trial, as well as his representation of James Earl Ray in his bid for a trial.
+James Bevel also disputed the argument that Ray acted alone, stating, "There is no way a ten-cent white boy could develop a plan to kill a million-dollar black man."
 In 2004, Jesse Jackson stated:

+On January 23 2025, President Donald Trump signed an Executive Order declassifying the records concerning the assassination.

 Legacy

 South Africa

 King's legacy includes influences on the Black Consciousness Movement and civil rights movement in South Africa.
-King's work was cited by, and served as, an inspiration for South African leader Albert Lutuli, who fought for racial justice in his country during apartheid and was later awarded the Nobel Peace Prize.
+King's work was cited by, and served as, an inspiration for South African leader Albert Luthuli, who fought for racial justice in his country during apartheid and was later awarded the Nobel Peace Prize.